JohnPlamoottil/arangetram2025/README.md

 Michelle, we love you deeply and are so proud of you.
 May you continue to dance through life with the same joy and purpose.
 — With love,Amma and Appa

+Rose’s Bharatanayam Bio:

+Rose Thomas, a dedicated Bharatanatyam dancer, found passion in dance at the age of 5.
+She started her journey at Soorya Dance School under the careful guidance of Guru Smt.
+Jinoo Varghese.

+Over the years, Rose explored many forms of art in various ways.
+She learned a cinematic style of dance with the guidance of her teacher, Varsha Vijayan.
+Additionally, she followed her passion for music when she became a member of her church choir.
+The focus and time management skills she has developed through both music and dance have shaped her approach to academics and life, helping her balance high-level commitments with confidence.

+In addition to her artistic pursuits, as a rising junior Rose is a student leader at Stevenson High School with a strong record of service and involvement.
+As a two-year Class Board Representative, she has played a key role in shaping her school community by helping organize student events, including dances, spirit weeks, and unity-building activities.
+Rose serves as a Student Led Activities Leader, where she helps facilitate student engagement school wide.
+Academically, she is a Science Olympiad two-time state qualifier, and actively involved in service through Future Doctors of America, where she builds her passion for the field of medicine.
+Moreover, Rose has been inducted as a member of the National Honor Society.

+With the blessings of God, the guidance of her guru, and the unwavering support of her family and friends, Rose’s dedication to dance has led her to this milestone—completing her Arangetram today. rose Shishya - pending

+Amarya’s Bharatanayam bio:

+Amarya, a sixteen-year-old passionate Bharatanatyam dancer, began her journey at the age of five under the guidance of Guru Smt.
+Jinoo Varghese at the Soorya Dance School.
+Over the years, her love for dance has flourished as she trained in cinematic dance under Varsha Vijayan.
+Dance has been a powerful expression of her culture, creativity, and identity.
+She has become disciplined and confident, learning how to balance all her responsibilities with grace.
+Above all, dance has taught her the importance of friendship, community, and self-growth.
+A rising junior at Stevenson High School, Amarya is a dedicated student leader.
+She serves on her class board and soon begins her term as Class Vice President.
+Beyond school, she is a two-year representative on her church’s youth council and assists with its social media content to inform and engage the community.
+Academically, Amarya has been fond of science and participates in clubs such as Science Olympiad and HOSA.
+She is also a member of Best Buddies and volunteers at her high school’s preschool program.
+Her love for working with children and medicine has encouraged her to pursue a career as a pediatrician.
+Whether on stage or in service, Amarya approaches every commitment with passion and purpose.
+Dance continues to be an inspiring force in her life, and she plans to pursue it beyond her arangetram, using it as a way to both honor her heritage and evolve as an artist.
+Amarya is proud to showcase her years of dedication and work that were poured into today’s performance. john and latha shishya - PENDING

 RSVP section form to fill out per each dancer
 Calendar month view DATE and TIME